zerohd4869/DialogueCRN/README.md

 ### Dataset

 The original datasets can be found at [IEMOCAP](https://sail.usc.edu/iemocap/), [SEMAINE](https://semaine-db.eu) and [MELD](https://github.com/SenticNet/MELD).

-In this work, we focus on emotion recognition in textual conversations (textual ERC).
-If you are interested in multimodal ERC, you can jump to our relevant work in [MM-DFN](https://github.com/zerohd4869/MM-DFN).

 Following previous works (bc-LSTM, DialogueRNN, DialogueGCN, et al.), raw utterance-level features of textual modality are extracted by TextCNN with Glove embedding.
 The pre-extracted features can be found in [bc-LSTM](https://github.com/declare-lab/conv-emotion/tree/master/bc-LSTM-pytorch).
 If you want to train the features by yourself, you can refer to [DialogueGCN](https://github.com/declare-lab/conv-emotion/tree/master/DialogueGCN).